Learning in online and blended education

 Within a digital learning environment, students can work together on assignments, make a glossary of difficult concepts, give peer feedback and use the discussion forum in which information and opinions can be shared and discussed.

-Work formats for working together and social interaction in ULearning can be found in het Course development manual.
-Use this link to enroll yourself in the manual.
+Work formats for working together and social interaction in ULearning can be found in the ULearning Course development manual.

 Tips and tricks about facilitation social bonding in your course are given in this webinar(in Dutch)